emmabry/sakura-app/README.md

 An interactive language learning application featuring flashcard management, audio generation, and smart discovery features, with a focus on Japanese language learning.

-**Note: This project is still in development and is currently best supported on Safari, due to audio caching.**

 ## Features
 📚 Flashcard System